michellemtchai/openai-text-prompts/README.md

 # README

-## Requirements
+## Required Installations

 -   [Docker](https://docs.docker.com/get-docker/)

-## Setup
+## Local Development Setup

-To setup the environmental variables, run the following command in your terminal:
+To setup the environmental variables, run either of the following command in your terminal:

 ```
 # Linux & Mac